tmckee09/tiktok-dl/README.md

 winget install --id Git.Git -e

-Paste in Terminal -> Type 'Y' to Confirm
+-Paste in Terminal -> Type 'Y' to Confirm
-Then Copy
+-Then Copy:

 winget install --id OpenJS.NodeJS.LTS -e

-Paste in Terminal -> Confirm on prompt
+- Paste in Terminal -> Confirm on prompt

 After this, you're ready to clone the repository to your machine to edit it.
 Copy and paste this in terminal: